^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Normobaric hypoxic therapy ("mountain air") is a method of inhalation effect performed by a gas mixture with a reduced oxygen content when the mixture is mixed with atmospheric air.
+Normobaric hypoxic therapy (“mountain air”) is a method of inhalation therapy using a gas mixture with a reduced oxygen content, alternating the supply of this mixture with breathing atmospheric air.

-Features of the method are due to the alternation of hypoxia and reoxygenation of body tissues.
+The peculiarities of the method’s action are determined by the alternation of hypoxia and reoxygenation of the body’s tissues.

-Main clinical effects: adaptive, metabolic, gemostimulating, bronchodrenating, reparative-regenerative.
+Main clinical effects: adaptive, metabolic, hemostimulating, bronchodraining, reparative-regenerative.

 Equipment.
-For this method of treatment, respiratory systems are used, including an anesthesia machine with a rotametric unit for dosing the gas stream and an ejection device for diluting nitrogen.
+This method of treatment uses breathing systems that include an anesthetic apparatus with a rotametric unit for dosing the gas flow and an ejector device for diluting nitrogen.

-Hyperbaric oxygen therapy (oxigenobarotherapy) is a method of inhalation or general action on the human body in a special chamber, carried out by a gas mixture with an increased partial pressure of oxygen.
+Hyperbaric oxygen therapy (oxygen barotherapy) is a method of inhalation or general exposure of the human body in a special chamber, carried out with a gas mixture with increased partial pressure of oxygen.

-When inhaled, the gas mixture is 99% oxygen and about 1% nitrogen; the mixture is fed at a pressure of 0.4-0.5 MPa with a flow rate of 0.4 m3 / h at a temperature of 18-23 ° C.
+When inhaled, the gas mixture consists of 99% oxygen and about 1% nitrogen; the mixture is supplied under a pressure of 0.4-0.5 MPa with a volumetric flow rate of 0.4 m3/h at a temperature of 18-23 °C.

-With a general effect on the entire organism of the patient in a single-chamber pressure chamber, the composition of oxygen in the gas mixture is 100%, the pressure is 0.2-0.3 MPa.
+With a general effect on the entire patient's body in a single-person pressure chamber, the oxygen composition in the gas mixture is 100%, the pressure is 0.2-0.3 MPa.

-The main clinical effects: vasopressor, detoxification, metabolic, adaptive, reparative-regenerative.
+Main clinical effects: vasopressor, detoxifying, metabolic, adaptive, reparative-regenerative.

 Equipment:

-• for inhalation exposure, a respiratory system is used, including a reducer, a rubber tube connected to a breathing bag with a capacity of up to 10 liters and a valve box;
+• for inhalation exposure, a breathing system is used, including a reducer, a rubber tube connected to a breathing bag with a capacity of up to 10 liters and a valve box;

 Who to contact?